SE7EN-Lab/kubernetes-handson/Installation_Bootstrapping/k8s-virtualbox-kubeadm/SM-Cluster/README.md

 ## Stage 5: Initialize Control plane node
  - kubeadm init commandline used for initializing control plane node.
- - Re-run kubeadm init, the cluster must be tear-downed.
+ - To re-run kubeadm init, the cluster must be tear-downed.
  - As a pre-requisite verify connectivity to gcr.io container image registry across all nodes except loadbalancer
       ```
       sudo kubeadm config images pull